DevonAir Radio in Crisis

 1. Confusion and Mistrust:

-• The conflicting reports about whether Davenport was under pressure or planning a voluntary departure likely created confusion among the staff.
+• The conflicting reports about whether Devonport was under pressure or planning a voluntary departure likely created confusion among the staff.
 Mixed messages from the leadership and the media would have contributed to an atmosphere of uncertainty and mistrust.

 • Employees may have questioned the true reasons behind the senior management changes, leading to speculation and unease about the station’s stability.